 The network mask determines which IP addresses will be asked for SSO login.
-IP addresses not matching this mask will be presented with the normal Google Apps login page.
-I think you can leave this field empty to enable authentication for all URLs.
+IP addresses not matching this mask will be presented with the normal G Suite login page.
+It is normally best to leave this field empty to enable authentication for all URLs.

 Figure 4.
 Fill out the remaining fields

-Before we can test login, a new user must be defined in Google Apps.
+Before we can test login, a new user must be defined in G Suite.
 This user must have a mail field matching the email prefix mapped from the attribute as described above in the metadata section.

 Go to the URL of your mail account for this domain, the URL is similar to the following:

-replacing the last part with your own google apps domain name.
+replacing the last part with your own G Suite domain name.

-Make sure that your IdP server runs HTTPS (SSL).
+Make sure that your IdP server runs HTTPS (TLS).
 The Apache documentation contains information for how to configure HTTPS.